mochajs/mocha/docs/index.md

 The **Exports** interface allows for organizing tests in a modular fashion.
 It is particularly useful in larger projects where test suites can be segmented into different files.

-**Note**: The `exports` interface is not supported in browser environments.
+**Note**: The Exports interface is not supported in browser environments.
 This limitation arises because browsers handle module exports differently from Node.js.
 If you intend to run tests in a browser, consider using the BDD or TDD interfaces, which are fully supported.

 The Exports interface is much like Mocha's predecessor [expresso][].
 The keys `before`, `after`, `beforeEach`, and `afterEach` are special-cased, object values are suites, and function values are test-cases: